MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/connect-salesforce.md

 > Limiting API calls due to the limitation may slow down the rate at which data is ingested in Defender for Cloud Apps, but usually catches up over night.

 > [!NOTE]
-> If your Salesforce instance is not in English, make sure to select the appropriate 'language' attribute value for the integration service admin account.
+> If your Salesforce instance is not in English, make sure to select the appropriate **language** attribute value for the integration service admin account.
+>
 > To change the language attribute, navigate to **Administration** -> **Users** -> **User** and open the integration system admin account.
 Now navigate to **Locale Settings** -> **Language** and select the desired langugage.